zetxtech/libchat/scripts/openapi/template.md

 // This is the response type for the API export type TemplateResponse = AppDetailType;

-// This is the template API for FASTGPT NextAPI async function handler(
+// This is the template API for LIBCHAT NextAPI async function handler(
   req: ApiRequestProps<TemplateBody, TemplateQuery>,
   res: ApiResponseType<any>,